Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Methods

-\paragraph{Baselines} We consider eleven baseline pre-training methods in our experiments.
+\paragraph{Baselines} We consider twelve baseline pre-training methods in our experiments.
 1. GraphLoG \cite{graphlog} achieves a hierarchical prototypical embedding space with the conventional graph perturbation techniques; 2.
 D-SLA \cite{dsla} proposes the discrepancy learning to refine the embedding space with the conventional graph perturbation techniques; 3.
 MolCLR \cite{molclr} utilizes the NT-Xent \cite{simclr} contrastive loss with molecule perturbation techniques, including atom/bond editing and subgraph masking; 4.
-KANO \cite{kano} introduces the knowledge graph prompting techniques to augment molecular graph, while the augmentations are also learned in the contrastive manner.
-5. MoLFormer \cite{molformer} performs large scale of masked language modeling on SMILES sequence using a linear attention Transformer.
-6. Hu et. al \cite{gnnpretrain1} adopts masked attribute prediction and molecular subgraph prediction; 7.
+KANO \cite{kano} introduces the knowledge graph prompting techniques to augment molecular graph, while the augmentations are also learned in the contrastive manner. {5.
+MoLFormer \cite{molformer} performs large scale of masked language modeling on SMILES sequence using a linear attention Transformer.} 6.
+Hu et. al \cite{gnnpretrain1} adopts masked attribute prediction and molecular subgraph prediction; {7.
 KPGT \cite{kpgt} proposes the Line Graph Transformer on molecular graphs and performs knowledge prediction.
-It takes a masked molecular graph, molecule fingerprint, and molecule descriptors as input, and aims to reconstruct the molecule fingerprint and descriptors during pre-training.
-8. GROVER \cite{gnnpretrain_grover} proposes the GTransformer architecture and applies context prediction learning on molecular graphs; 9.
-GEM \cite{gem} encodes the 3d geometric information of molecules and predicts the bond angle and atom distance.
-10. Uni-Mol \cite{uni-mol} also incorporates 3d information of the molecule and pre-trains a SE(3) Transformer \cite{se3transformer} using 3d position recovery and masked atom prediction.
+It takes a masked molecular graph, molecule fingerprint, and molecule descriptors as input, and aims to reconstruct the molecule fingerprint and descriptors during pre-training.} 8.
+GROVER \cite{gnnpretrain_grover} proposes the GTransformer architecture and applies context prediction learning on molecular graphs; 9.
+GEM \cite{gem} encodes the 3D geometric information of molecules and predicts the bond angle and atom distance. {10.
+Uni-Mol \cite{uni-mol} also incorporates 3D information of the molecule and pre-trains a SE(3) Transformer \cite{se3transformer} using 3D position recovery and masked atom prediction.
 We further include 11.
-GraphMVP \cite{graphmvp}, which performs both contrastive and predictive learning between 2d toplogical and 3d geometric information of the molecule.
-We also train the GIN \cite{gin} and GPS \cite{gps} models from scratch for comparison.
+GraphMVP \cite{graphmvp}, which performs both contrastive and predictive learning between 2D toplogical and 3D geometric information of the molecule.} {12.
+ImageMol \cite{imagemol}, which leverages visual information of molecule images for molecular property prediction.} We also train the GIN \cite{gin} and GPS \cite{gps} models from scratch for comparison.
 We reproduce the performance of MolCLR, GROVER, GEM, KPGT, MoLFormer, and KANO on the MoleculeNet benchmark using their provided checkpoints and code repositories.
-Note that the reported results of GROVER, KPGT, MoLFormer and KANO in their original papers are evaluated under the balanced scaffold split, which is different than the deterministic scaffold split used in this work and the rest of the baseline methods.
-For the MoleculeACE benchmark, we fine-tune all the baseline models using their corresponding repositories and provided model checkpoints.
+Note that the reported results of GROVER, KPGT, MoLFormer and KANO in their original papers are evaluated under the balanced scaffold splits, which is different than the deterministic scaffold splits used in this work and the rest of the baseline methods. {Both splits aim to hold out a set of molecules with scaffolds that are not seen during training.
+The deterministic scaffold splits prioritizes the satisfaction of the specified split ratio, while the balanced scaffold splits prioritizes the balance of scaffold frequency across the training, validation, and test sets.
+We use the deterministic scaffold splits in our experiments primarily because most of the baselines also employ it.
+All other aspects, including hyperparameter choices for both the models and the training setup, remain consistent with the default configurations of these baseline methods for replicating the results.
+For the MoleculeACE benchmark, we leverage their corresponding repositories, default configurations, and the provided model checkpoints of these baseline methods and fine-tune each task using either MoleculeACE's stratified splits or random splits.}